coetry/digitalpsychology.io/src/pages/triggers/index.md

 Ivan Pavlov demonstrated that dogs could be conditioned to salivate at the sound of a bell ([Pavlov, 1927](http://psychclassics.yorku.ca/Pavlov/)).
 He trained the dogs to respond in that way by ringing a bell before feeding them.
 This learning procedure came to be known as *classical conditioning*.

 According to BJ Fogg's behavior model, three elements must be present for the desired behavior to occur: motivation, ability, and trigger.
 In other words, it has to bring value, be simple to complete and should draw attention.
-If one or more is missing, the desired action will not happen. ([Fogg, 2009](http://dl.acm.org/citation.cfm?doid=1541948.1541999))
+If one or more is missing, the desired action will not happen ([Fogg, 2009](http://dl.acm.org/citation.cfm?doid=1541948.1541999)).

 ## Examples